chrismetcalf/GOC-API-Stnd-new-structure/README.md

 If an API is to be versioned interoperability and consistency is greatly aided by the following:

-* Limit endpoint changes unless neccesary
+* Limit endpoint changes unless necessary
-* Create endpoint for needs by the need over numerical where appropraite ( e.g.: hardware dependance, client needs )
+* Create endpoint for needs by the need over numerical where appropriate ( e.g.: hardware dependance, client needs )
 * Versions should be integers not decimal numbers to avoid galloping endpoints and prefixed with ‘v’ for intuitive identification
     * Good: `v1, v2, v3`
     * Bad: `v-1.1, v1.2, 1.3`